R.A. Hubbard students arrive to federal courthouse in a show force to save their school

-DECATUR, Ala.
-(WHNT) — On December 7, 2021 the Lawrence County school board voted to shut the doors to R.A.
+LAWRENCE COUNTY, Ala.
+(WHNT) — On December 7, 2021, the Lawrence County school board voted to shut the doors to R.A.
 Hubbard high school for good.

-The board saying that it would be fiscally irresponsible for the state to continue to fund its operation by way of desegregation laws.
+The board said that it would be fiscally irresponsible for the state to continue to fund its operation by way of desegregation laws.

 Attorneys for the NAACP filed a federal lawsuit to block the decision.